 During World War II in 1941, a Hollywood film titled Bahama Passage was shot almost entirely on this island, and it starred Madeleine Carroll (known for her role in 39 Steps) and Stirling Hayden (known for roles in Dr. Strangelove and The Godfather).

 This movie was filmed during the last era of salt production, and the film gives a last glimpse at the operating salt industry.
 The windmills, gates, and locks were still functioning, and piles of salt ready for export stood.

 Today, Salt Cay is truly an example of an 'island time forgot'.
 Donkeys, the ancestors of which used to pull carts, now roam freely all over the island.
 There are no paved roads and very few cars.
 Remnants of the salt salinas and windmill foundations remain.
 The island is currently home to about 100 people, much of whom are elderly.

-Salt Cay is an excellent location for both diving (since it is near to the ocean wall) and whale watching.
-Recent campaigns have succeeded in getting Salt Cay nominated to be a UNESCO World Heritage site, which would make it the only UNSECO site in the Turks and Caicos Islands.
+Salt Cay is an excellent location for both diving and whale watching.
+Recent campaigns have succeeded in getting Salt Cay nominated to be a UNESCO World Heritage site, which would make it the only such site in the Turks and Caicos Islands.